exanvub/HelicalAxisProject/test_data/Polhemus_test_data/README.md

-The CSV files in this folder contian rows for the timestamp, Quaternion for sensor 1, Quaternion for sensor 2, Location of sensor 1 and location of sensor 2.
+The CSV files in this folder contain rows for the timestamp, Quaternion for sensor 1, Quaternion for sensor 2, Location of sensor 1 and location of sensor 2.
 All relative to the Polhemus hemisphere
+And a video of the registration